Welcome to the Söllingen Air Force Museum

 Directions

-You find the museum at the Baden Airpark, at Victoria Boulevard E8 in 77836 Rheinmünster.
+You can find the museum at Baden-Airpark: Victoria Boulevard E8 in 77836 Rheinmünster.

-1. Access from the north or south via the A5 motorway, from the west via the A35, D4 and B36 motorways to Baden-Airpark.
+1. Access from the north or south via the A5 motorway, from the west via Autoroute A35, D4, and B36 to Baden-Airpark.

-You can also find us with the Route planner on Google Maps.
+You can also find us via the Google Maps route planner.

-• The museum has a fully equipped coffee kitchen where drinks can be purchased (see our price list).
+• The museum has a fully equipped coffee kitchen where drinks (see price list) can be purchased.

 • Guests can use our free Wi-Fi.

-• Our shop offers a variety of merchandise or interesting items for flight enthusiasts.
+• Our shop offers a range of museum items and products for aviation enthusiasts.

-Starfighter front view Sabre over the shoulder view Girl in the cockpit Aircraft models on a shelf Young man in the cockpit
+Starfighter front view Sabre over the shoulder view The simulator cockpit with TV in front Girl in the cockpit Aircraft models on a shelf Young man in the cockpit

 Jets

-The centrepiece of the exhibition - four historic fighter aircraft from the Cold War, three of which were actually in service on the CFB Baden-Soellingen.
+The centerpiece of the exhibition - four historic fighter jets from the Cold War, three of which were actually in service at CFB Baden–Soellingen.

 • T-33 Shooting Star